 The formal area of the park off Chancery Lane was opened in 1938, following public support and donations to provide a park within the town.
 On this formal side of the park, visitors will find a landscape of colourful and attractive seasonal flower displays, an herbaceous border, well maintained lawns with specimen trees, a renovated rock and water garden, tennis courts, bowling green and pavilion.
-A rose garden with an educational sundial feature was completed in June 2010, and in 2011, the Park's Goodwin Hall area was re-landscaped to provide a community garden feature.
+A rose garden with an educational sundial feature can be found within this area and also, the re-landscaped Community Garden area behind Goodwin Hall.

 The informal area of the park to the west of the river was opened in 1960, as an extension to the original park.
-This area accommodates a children's play area with pirate themed water splash park, plus performance area, wildlife garden, skateboard park with a multi-use ball court, large open green spaces surrounded by mature trees and a woodland area.
+This area accommodates a children's play area with the hugely popular pirate themed water splash park and performance area, wildlife garden, skateboard park with a multi-use ball court, large open green spaces surrounded by mature trees and a woodland area.